-This ~2-mile roundtrip to an old cabin is a moderate hike up old Turner Gap Road.
+This ~2-mile roundtrip to an old cabin is a moderate hike.
 Be prepared with a flashlight, a water bottle, and a buddy.
 What is up there?
 A bead?
 Campfire?
 Something else?

 You'll have to hike to find out.
 This is one of our newest traditions started in 2011.
 What a way to end the day and the walk will warm you up before crawling into your sleeping bag.